 - Tofu.
 To marinate the tofu, combine soy sauce, sesame oil, and the five-spice powder in a shallow pan.
 Add the tofu pieces and leave marinating for 15 minutes on each side.
 Our favorite way to cut the tofu is by cutting the block in half (longwise), so you are left with two big pieces from each block.
 The process of marinating and cooking will be easier and then you can cut them into thinner slices to add to your rolls.
 Once the tofu is marinated, heat a pan and cook the tofu on both sides until it turns a golden color.
 Leave to cool and cut into thinner slices.

-- Thinly slice the fresh cucumber, zucchini and carrot to the same lenght.
+- Thinly slice the fresh cucumber, zucchini, and carrot to the same length.

-- Panfry the asparagus for a couple of minutes and cut to the same lenght than the rest of the veggies.
+- Panfry the asparagus for a couple of minutes and cut it to the same length as the rest of the veggies.

 - Prepare your glass noodles by leaving them in boiling hot water for a couple of minutes.
 Drain the water and leave them cool.